-- 3.23 After this adjustment, the hypothetical user would have available an OCI balance to use as a basis to assess impairment losses as described for the two prior scenarios. - 3.24 The analysis above illustrates that, under all three scenarios, existing disclosures would not be sufficient to provide the information users would need to adjust profit or loss on the basis of FVOCI with both recycling and an impairment model.
-It could be contemplated that some of the 'missing' information not currently provided could be provided by adding new disclosure requirements.
+3.24 The analysis above illustrates that, under all three scenarios, existing disclosures would not be sufficient to provide the information users would need to adjust profit or loss on the basis of FVOCI with both recycling and an impairment model.
+It could be contemplated that the missing information is provided by introducing new disclosure requirements.
 However, such disclosures could be voluminous given the size of equity portfolios held by some long-term investors.
 In addition, any such disclosures would only help the user to make its own quantitative assessment of impairment based on the information disclosed.
 In practice, the user would not realistically have access to all the information (both qualitative and quantitative) that is available to the entity's management.